jbloomlab/IFNsorted_flu_single_cell/paper/suppfiles/File_S1/README.md

-# Genbank plasmid maps of plasmids
+# Genbank sequences of plasmids and viruses

-All plasmid maps are in Genbank file format.
+All files are in Genbank file format.

 ## Plasmid maps for IFN reporters

 The reporters are:

  - [1517_pHAGE2_IFNbeta_prom_LNGFR_P2A_mNeongreen.gb](1517_pHAGE2_IFNbeta_prom_LNGFR_P2A_mNeongreen.gb)

  - [1767_pHAGE2_IL29_promnkozak_LNGFR_P2A_zsGreen.gb](1767_pHAGE2_IL29_promnkozak_LNGFR_P2A_zsGreen.gb)

 ## Plasmid maps for viral mutants